-The York County SPCA's goal is to keep people and pets together.
+The York County SPCA's (YCSPCA) goal is to keep people and pets together.
 Alternative options and support will be offered to find a solution to keep your pet happy and healthy at home, and even strengthen your bond with them.

 We understand that giving up your pet to a shelter can be a difficult and emotional decision.
-The York County SPCA provides a non-judgmental approach to working with you and your pet.
-If you have considered alternatives and still need to surrender your pet, please complete the appropriate surrender form truthfully and with as much detail as possible.
-Surrender forms are located on our website at the following address: https://ycspca.org/programs-services/surrenders/ A YCSPCA staff member will review the form and contact you to discuss your application.
-A completed application requires:
+The YCSPCA provides a non-judgmental approach to working with you and your pet.
+Prior to submitting a surrender form, please review our Alternatives to Surrender and Human Service Programs pages on our website.

+If you have considered alternatives and still need to surrender your pet, please complete the appropriate surrender form with as much detail as possible.
+Surrender forms are located on our website at the following address: https://ycspca.org/programs-services/surrenders/

+A YCSPCA staff member will review the form and contact you to discuss your application.
+A completed surrender form requires:

 - 1. A photo of the pet(s) you would like to surrender. - 2.
 Veterinary records for the pet(s) you would like to surrender. - 3.
-Training or behavior records for the pet(s) you would like to surrender (if applicable).
+Training or behavior records for the pet(s) you would like to surrender (if available.

-A completed application is not a guarantee that your pet will be accepted into the shelter.
+A completed surrender form is not a guarantee that your pet will be accepted into the shelter.
 Pets are surrendered by appointment only to ensure we have adequate space and resources to care for your animal.
 A surrender evaluation appointment will be scheduled, and the pet will be assessed by departmental leadership.
 If the pet can be safely handled, petted, restrained, removed from the owner, and vaccinated, the animal will be accepted for surrender and will be signed over to our care at the appointment.
 If the animal is denied for surrender based on the assessment criteria, additional resources will be provided to the owner for alternative placement options.
-Alternative placement will be the responsibility of the owner.
+Alternative placement will be the responsibility and discretion of the owner.